 - Is the inability to accurately locate assets in real-time impacting your budget?

 Are you losing equipment and repurchasing unnecessarily as a result?
 Are your equipment calibration expenses skyrocketing?
 Are your employees walking around facilities to complete inventory audits manually?
 If you’ve answered yes to most or all of these questions, an RTLS solution can help.
-It can automate and identify where your assets are in real-time with a level of location accuracy down to a few meters for operational efficiency and lower asset spend.
+It can automate and identify where your assets are in real-time with sub-room-level location accuracy for operational efficiency and lower asset spend.

 The quantity, size, workflow, and movement of assets within an enterprise that need tracking are vital in determining if an RTLS is suitable.
 The ability to manage a wide array of portable equipment at a massive scale while obtaining a level of location specificity can be a challenge when using manual processes typically found with passive RFID.
 As noted earlier, RFID provides an answer to the asset’s last-known location but not its current and real-time location which can be problematic when tens of thousands of assets need tracking.

 The size and location of where assets are tracked is another variable to consider.
 How many buildings do you have?
 How expansive is the area?
 What is a typical room size?
 Are the buildings co-located?
 Are there warehouses?
 Are there any areas with little to no connectivity?
 Advances in RTLS technologies allow for a more efficient and lower-cost deployment to provide visibility across large facilities and campuses.

 Once enterprises have determined that RTLS is the more suitable option, decision-makers must identify the right technology for their solution.

 RTLS Technology Comparison at a Glance